chainstacklabs/starknet-cairo-odyssey/Article-2.md

 ```

-Mappings are also very similar.
-You have to define the types and use the `->` between the key and the value.
+To create a **mapping in Cairo** you have to define the types and use the `->` between the key and the value.
+For example:

 ```php
 # Mapping named "accounts_storage" that holds the account details for